rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/4-global-state/Readme.md

 # Global State

+In this chapter, we will create the global state and attach it to our component (see [global-state.start.component.ts] [global-state.start.component.ts]) to enable reactive state management there.

 ---

-## Connect Global state to the `list` slice.
+## Connect the global state to the `list` slice

 In components, we often need to transform global state into local state.
-Most often you also need to map the global object into a new shape that fits the view.
-That state gets provided as an `Observable`
+Most often, you also need to map the global object into a new shape that would match the view.
+This state is provided as an `Observable` here.
-In the current implementation we use a method called `parseListItems` to achieve that.
+In the current implementation, we use a method called `parseListItems` to achieve that.

-We already used the `connect` method to connect child component state.
+We already used the `connect` method to [connect our child component's state] [3-output-bindings].
-Now lets use another overload of it to connect the global state.
+Now let's use another overload to connect the global state to the component.

-The used overload takes the property as first value to determine the target slice on which we want to connect the global state to.
-In our case is the `list` slice.
+With this overload, the first value is assigned to the property to determine the target slice that we want to connect the global state to.
+In our case, this is the `list` slice.

 ```typescript
 // ...